 - 3. Test. (as a class) Describe the motion of Puck A after it is released.
 Describe the motion of Puck B after it is released.
 Which won the race?
 Do these results agree with your predictions? - 4.
 Represent.
 Draw three images of each puck after three equal intervals of time after they are released.
 Explain how you chose the x and y-positions for the images of the pucks. - 5.
 Summary.
 How does a force in one direction affect the motion of an object in the perpendicular direction?

-SPH4U Homework: 2-D Motion
+SPH4U Homework: First Law in 2-D